How much does an engagement ring cost?

 Jason D'Heureux - Creative Director, Taylor & Hart

-Millennials are now also designing and buying custom-designed rings from jewellers like us because they serve as expressions of their unique stories.
+Millennials are now also designing and buying custom-designed rings from jewelers like us because they serve as expressions of their unique stories.

 Couples find inspiration in anything and everything, and for this special occasion, they’re keen to create something that connects them, a little secret only the two of them share.
 They aren’t drawn to a ring by its monetary value anymore, instead they place greater value on how that ring uniquely reflects the style and personality of its wearer.